pratikkarbhal/OpenCV-Vehicle_Tracker/README.md

 Use OpenCV Object tracking to make Trafficc Management System.

+Use Road footage. ( I Managed to get one from pexels.com)

 Track only Heavy vehicles (like car, bus, truck, etc.) from Traffic with all types of vehicles (including bikes, bicycle, people, etc.).

 Return the tracked co-ordinates for each object separately.